awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-txn-messaging.md

 ------

 After you send your query, Amazon Pinpoint returns the query results in a JSON response\.
 The structure of the results varies depending on the metric that you queried\.
 Some metrics return only one value\.
-Other metrics return multiple values, and group those values by a relevant field\.
+Other metrics return multiple values and group those values by a relevant field\.
 If a metric returns multiple values, the JSON response includes a field that indicates which field was used to group the data\.

 For example, the *sends, grouped by date* \(`txn-sms-sent-grouped-by-date`\) application metric, which is used in the preceding examples, returns multiple values—the number of transactional SMS messages that were sent during each day of the specified date range\.
-In this case, the JSON response is:
+In this case, the JSON response is the following:

 ```
 {